marcosschroh/marcosschroh.github.io/marcosschroh/posts/pyinstamation.md

 We have more followers, but at the same time I'm following more users (bad rate) and I can guess that in the most of the cases a person wants to have a lot of followers but with a good rate (following << followers).

-When we developed this project, Instagram had a limit of 7500 people that you can follow, so it’s means that if we run this bot to the infinite we can reach this number, but the good thing is that we don’t have any limit about followers.
+When we developed this project, Instagram had a limit of 7500 people that you can follow, so it’s means that if we run this bot indefinetely we can reach this number, but the good thing is that we don’t have any limit about followers.

 Let’s suppose that we start with 100 followers and 100 users following.